 Camping makes you appreciate nature

 When you are surrounded by natural wonders, you begin to understand what really matters.
 You begin to realize that even though you have conveniences such as electricity and running water, they pale in comparison to nature.
-You take a step back and start thinking about what truly makes life worth living.
+You take a step back and start thinking about what truly makes life living.
 As you sit under the stars and gaze upon the moonlight, you feel closer to Mother Earth and appreciate her power.

 Camping helps you appreciate animals

 No matter the type of animal, you will surely encounter them on your travels.
 While you may not want to interact with wild animals, you will certainly enjoy seeing them up close.
 Watching their behavior and interactions with other wildlife will help you appreciate animals more.